cometos12/Trojan-TB/README.md

 `./start.sh` - To start

+This is for:

-This is for Kali Linux or Linux!
+Kali Linux

+Linux

 Wait for new updates :)

 bye!